-Level II Fieldwork provides the opportunity to demonstrate entry-level practice competence under the supervision of a fieldwork educator.
 A minimum of six months is required, twelve weeks in a health care clinical setting and twelve weeks in a community or rural setting.
 A third level II elective experience is available in areas of the student's special interests.

-Students have access to a FW website which contains general information about all fieldwork sites including previous student evaluations of those sites.
+Students have access to a FW website which contains general information about all fieldwork sites for which the department has a clinical training agreement.
+This site also includes previous student evaluations of those sites.
 Once the AFWC completes all of the students' placements for any given level I or level I placement, the assignment will be published on the FW website.